-Anti-Virus and Rootkit Protection with ClamAV and rkhunter
+Anti-Virus Protection with ClamAV and rkhunter

 Traducciones al EspañolEstamos traduciendo nuestros guías y tutoriales al Español.
 Es posible que usted esté viendo una traducción generada automáticamente.
 Estamos trabajando con traductores profesionales para verificar las traducciones de nuestro sitio web.
 Este proyecto es un trabajo en curso.

 This guide teaches you how to use ClamAV, ClamTK, and rkhunter for anti-virus and rootkit detection to secure your server.

 ClamAV is an open source anti-virus toolkit that is available for Linux, MacOS, and Windows.